Vovencio/Ordle/README.md

 ## Usage
 Download the HTML file.
 Open it.
 You're playing.
+On Mobile, it's best to click the 'Go Fullscreen' button below the game.

 ## Why should you pick Ordle?
 Because you deserve Wordle without the bloat, bugs, or bogus words.